When can an appeal be used in civil proceedings?

 The Supreme Court may:

-• reject the appeal if it was brought incorrectly or suffers from any defects.
+• reject the appeal if it was filed incorrectly or suffers from any defects.
 The court must give a decision rejecting the appeal within six months of the date on which the case was brought before it,

 • dismiss the appeal if it considers that the decision of the court at second instance was correct,